noties/Adapt/adapt-ui/README.md

 * shape, if paint is supplied color with alpha, it would be considered solid (when elevating) and draw only part of the shadow...
 * input element
-* recycler, provide a way to create factory of a view-type
 * ability to use shape directly
 * onPreDraw callback